Instincts as Celtic Knot – A Moving System

-Differentiated from our psychological survival, I believe the Instinctual Subtypes are key to our physical survival as individuals and as a species.
-Our physical body must survive to grow into adults who can then mate and reproduce for perpetuation of our species.
+One answer to this question is that the Instincts are key to our physical survival as individuals and as a species.
+Our physical body must survive (Self-Preservation – SP) to grow into adults who can then mate (Sexual – SX) and pass on their individual DNA, reproducing for the perpetuation of our species (Social – SC).
 Bonding together in social groups helps increase the odds of survival.
 Our instinctual drives may come into play before our emotional and mental habits develop.
 There is a survival intelligence at work with the Instincts that does not come from our head or our heart, but is firmly planted in the intelligence of the body.

 The Three Instinctual Drives

 All animals share in common three basic drives which are essential hard wiring for surviving in the world.
 We are all driven to Self-Preservation – all life seeks to go on living.
 To stay alive, first and foremost, we must have food, water, clothing, and shelter.
 The Sexual/Attraction Instinct drives our biological imperative to mate and to pass on our genes, whether we choose to act on it or not.
 Hormones play a part in this.
 And finally, the Social/Affiliative Instinct is about the species’ survival – all species seek to continue.
 Social units often better the odds.

 When individuals are in an unhealthy place, the passion of their type can amplify the extreme tendencies of their Instinctual Subtype.